 Use of mobile phones, cameras, electronic devices: Staff should not use personal mobile telephones in the presence of pupils and must never be used for taking or storing images or recordings of pupils.
 Any images or recordings should only be taken, edited or stored on school computers unless with the express permission of the Principal.
 Photographs or recordings should only be made where there is a legitimate school purpose.
 A pupil's privacy and dignity must be preserved at all times.
 Images or recordings must not be transmitted to third parties without permission of the Principal or parents of the pupil involved.
 The Gower School's IT Acceptable Use Policy and Mobile and Smart Technology Policy sets out the expectations for pupils and parents on the use of mobile phones and cameras whilst at the school.
 Staff should not use any other electronic device capable of capturing images of pupils other than a school camera.
-This is in line with the whole school policy regarding the use of personal mobile phones, cameras or other electronic and communication devices by adults working or volunteering at the school.
+This is in line with the whole school policy on the use of mobile phones and cameras.
+The LADO is to be informed if there is any contravention of the school policy regarding the use of personal mobile phones, cameras or other electronic and communication devices by adults working or volunteering at the school.
 For more details, please see our Online Safety Policy, IT Acceptable Use Policy and Mobile and Smart Technology Policy.